Zbelard/zbelard/README.md

 # zbelard

-Zbelard is a full-stack JS framework... batteries-included and opinionated... as close to standards as possible... as less abstractions as possible... and most importantly, cool as fuck!
+Zbelard is a full-stack TypeScript template... batteries-included and opinionated... as close to standards as possible... as less abstractions as possible... and most importantly, cool as fuck!

 ## Installing the deps